Zinder1986/ticket-lifecycle/README.md

 />
 </p>
 <p>
-Based on Karen's post.
+I began triage starting with Karen's post.
 I assigned the ticket to myself, updated the SLA to C, and changed the help topic to Personal Computer Issue from Business Critical Outage
 </p>
 <br />